eikehmueller/ma32070/generalinformation/Prerequisites.md

 # Mathematical background

 ## The Finite Element method
 You should be familiar with the fundamental ideas behind the finite element method, as taught in *"MA30366: Numerical solution of elliptic partial differential equations"*.
-However, we will recapitulate the key concepts at the beginning of this course and the focus is on implementing the finite element method, not on proofs and theory.
+However, the focus of the present unit is on *implementing* the finite element method, not on proofs and theory.
+We will recapitulate the key concepts at the beginning of this course, if anything looks unfamiliar please refer back to the lecture notes of MA30366 and/or consult the references below.

 ## Linear Algebra
 I expect you to be familiar with fundamental concepts of linear algebra: for example, you should know how to manipulate matrices and vectors, know what eigenvalues and eigenvectors are and understand under which conditions a matrix is invertible.